desklabs/Desk-CSV-Importer/README.md

 Usage
 -----

+To see if things are working, we can generate some test CSV files that will be in the proper format by running:

+`ruby createTestCSVs.rb`

+Check the CSV\_Files folder for the files.

-Place your CSV files in the CSV\_Files folder.
+When you are ready to import your data, place your CSV files in the CSV\_Files folder.
 They should be named:

 -   customers.csv